Behavior of quantum discord, local quantum uncertainty, and local quantum Fisher information in two-spin-1/2 Heisenberg

 \section{Introduction}

 The concept of quantum information correlation is central to modern quantum information science.
 Until the 21st century, quantum correlation meant entanglement.
 It manifests itself in the Einstein-Podolsky-Rosen gedanken (thought) experiment, Bell's inequality test, quantum cryptography, superdense coding, teleportation, etc. \cite{P98,NC00} (see also review articles \cite{GRTZ02,AFOV08,HHHH09,RDBCLBAL09}).
-Quantum entanglement as a measure of physical resource (``as real as energy'' \cite{HHHH09}) was quantified in 1996, first for pure states \cite{BBPSSW96,BBPS96}, and then for mixed states \cite{BDSW96}.
+Quantum correlations are considered as a physical resource (``as real as energy'' \cite{HHHH09})\footnote{ However, ``it is important to realize that in physics today, we have no knowledge of what the energy {\em is}'' \cite {FLS64}. }.
+This statement requires a mathematical definition, since, according to Kant, ``in jeder besonderen Naturlehre nur so viel eigentliche Wissenschaft angetroffen werden k$\rm\ddot o$nne, als darin Mathematik anzutreffen ist'' (``in any special doctrine of nature there can be only as much {\em proper\/} science as there is {\em mathematics} therein'' or ``every natural science contains as much truth as much mathematics it contains'').
+Quantum entanglement was quantified in 1996, first for pure states \cite{BBPSSW96,BBPS96}, and then for mixed states \cite{BDSW96}.
 According to the accepted definition, the entanglement of a bipartite pure state is the von Neumann entropy either of the two subsystems.\footnote{ Earlier, a similar definition was proposed by Everett for the {\em canonical correlation} \cite{E73}. } The entanglement (of formation) of a bipartite mixed state is defined as the minimum entanglement of an ensemble over all ensembles realizing the mixed state.

 At one time it was believed that quantum entanglement is the main ingredient of quantum speedup in quantum computation and communication, but there was no strong evidence.
 Moreover, in 1998, Knill and Laflamme showed, using the model of deterministic quantum computation with one pure qubit (DQC1) \cite{KL98}, that computation can achieve an exponential improvement in efficiency over classical computers even without containing much entanglement.